Optimization and Regularization Under Arbitrary Objectives

-\section{The Blackjack Problem II: Controlling Bet Size}
+\subsection{The Blackjack Problem II: Controlling Bet Size}

 In this section, we focus exclusively on controlling the bet size (placed by the player before any cards are drawn), without influencing the player's in-game decisions as in Section \ref{sec: bj problem 1}.
-Accordingly, player decisions are assumed to follow Basic Strategy, meaning the bet multiplier $s_k$ is determined solely by Basic Strategy recommendations, rather than being governed by $\boldsymbol{\theta}^{\text{Decision}}$ as in Section \ref{sec: bj problem 1}.
+That is to say, a neural network is used as a control mechanism to determine player bet sizing in the same stochastic, partially observable blackjack environment used previously.
+Accordingly, player decisions are assumed to follow Basic Strategy\footnote{See \ref{app: bj specs} for Basic Strategy rules.}, meaning the bet multiplier $s_k$ is determined solely by Basic Strategy recommendations, rather than being governed by $\boldsymbol{\theta}^{\text{Decision}}$ as in Section \ref{sec: bj problem 1}.

-\subsection{Control: Bet size}
+\subsubsection{Control: Bet size}

-We control the amount to bet for the $k^{th}$ blackjack hand, (which occurs before any cards are dealt for the $k^{th}$ hand) through the means of the control vector $\mathbf{ct}\left(\boldsymbol{\mathcal{H}}_{k-1}, \boldsymbol{\theta}^{\text{Bet}}\right) \in [0, 1]$ for some parameter configuration $\boldsymbol{\theta}^{\text{Bet}}\in \mathbb{R}^S$ (note the index for the card history vector $\boldsymbol{\mathcal{H}}$ is $k-1$ to indicate that betting occurs before any cards are observed for the $k^{th}$ blackjack hand).
+We control the amount to bet for the $k^{th}$ blackjack hand (which occurs before any cards are dealt for the $k^{th}$ hand), through the means of the control vector $\mathbf{ct}\left(\boldsymbol{\mathcal{H}}_{k-1}, \boldsymbol{\theta}^{\text{Bet}}\right) \in [0, 1]$ for some parameter configuration $\boldsymbol{\theta}^{\text{Bet}}\in \mathbb{R}^S$ (note the index for the card history vector $\boldsymbol{\mathcal{H}}$ is $k-1$ to indicate that betting occurs before any cards are observed for the $k^{th}$ blackjack hand).
 Now the interface between a model and the bet sizing is undergone through this control vector for which $\mathbf{ct}: (\boldsymbol{\mathcal{H}}_{k-1}, \boldsymbol{\theta}^{\text{Bet}}) \rightarrow \mathbf{model} \left(\boldsymbol{\Omega}\left(\boldsymbol{\mathcal{H}}_{k-1}\right), \boldsymbol{\theta}^{\text{Bet}} \right) \xrightarrow[]{\sigma_L(.)} [0, 1]$ where $\boldsymbol{\theta}^{\text{Bet}}$ is fixed throughout all $k = 1, 2, \ldots, K$ blackjack hands, and betting decisions at each $k^{th}$ hand are based on this fixed parameterization $\boldsymbol{\theta}^{\text{Bet}}$.
 In the framework of using a neural network as our model, we define $\boldsymbol{\Omega}: \boldsymbol{\mathcal{H}}_{k-1} \rightarrow \mathbf{a}^0 \in \mathbb{R}^{d_0}$ which signifies the vector of input nodes for the $t^{th}$ hand.
 Furthermore, $\boldsymbol{\theta}^{\text{Bet}}$ are the weights and biases of the neural network, $\mathbf{w}^{\text{Bet}} \in \mathbb{R}^S$, and $\sigma_L(.)$ denotes a sigmoid activation function.